Purple-Fox-Coder/pluton-project-generator/README.md

 A simple command line project generator to make the files I make every time I make a project.

+##### Installing

+You will need g++ and make installed to install through a build.
+After installing those you will need to download the latest release and run the install script.
+You may then safely delete the downloaded folder and its contents.

+*Linux:*
+For linux, you will be running ``installLinux.sh``
+Of note, the install path may need to differ depending on the distro, so the install script was built with ArchLinux in mind (And distros built on it).

+*Windows:*
+Windows does not yet have an install script, but you should be able to build it manually if you want.

 ##### Running / use

 To use it simply use the following command in the directory you wish to generate